-7.5 SOW Template Statement of Work Title: [Type text] 1.0 Project Background Describe the need for the goods or services, the current environment, and the Transit Agency's key objective(s) as it relates to this requirement.
-Provide a brief description/summary of the goods or services sought.
-Short statement of the problem to be resolved Expected project duration Transit Agency organizational units and/or key individuals involved in managing the project Alternative solutions or implementation strategies evaluated a) Transit Agency requires these products and/or services due to: b) Transit Agency is attempting to complete a project on and requires supplier/contractor assistance in the: c) The completion of this work will help Transit Agency: Statement of Work Title: [Type text] 1.0 Project Background Describe the need for the goods or services, the current environment, and the Transit Agency's key objective(s) as it relates to this requirement.
-Provide a brief description/summary of the goods or services sought.
-Short statement of the problem to be resolved Expected project duration Transit Agency organizational units and/or key individuals involved in managing the project Alternative solutions or implementation strategies evaluated a) Transit Agency requires these products and/or services due to: b) Transit Agency is attempting to complete a project on and requires supplier/contractor assistance in the: c) The completion of this work will help Transit Agency: 2.1 Results Indicate the key end results that the project will achieve when successfully executed.
-Measurable performance indicators for anticipated benefits may also be listed here.
+Statement of Work Title: [Type text]

+1.0 Project Background

+- Describe the need for the goods or services, the current environment, and the Transit Agency's key objective(s) as it relates to this requirement.
+Provide a brief description/summary of the goods or services sought. - Short statement of the problem to be resolved - Expected project duration - Transit Agency organizational units and/or key individuals involved in managing the project - Alternative solutions or implementation strategies evaluated a) Transit Agency requires these products and/or services due to: b) Transit Agency is attempting to complete a project on assistance in the: and requires supplier/contractor c) The completion of this work will help Transit Agency: Statement of Work Title: [Type text] 1.0 Project Background Describe the need for the goods or services, the current environment, relates to this requirement.
+Provide a brief description/summary of the Short statement of the problem to be resolved Expected project duration Transit Agency organizational units and/or key individuals involved and Alternative solutions or implementation strategies evaluated a) Transit Agency requires these products and/or services due to: ne goods or services sought. b) Transit Agency is attempting to complete a project on assistance in the: and requires supplier/contractor c) The completion of this work will help Transit Agency: 2.1 Results Indicate the key end results that the project will achieve when success indicators for anticipated benefits may also be listed here. sfully executed.
+Measurable performance